programming-journal/programming-journal.github.io/boards/index.markdown

 The role of the Editorial Board is to run the day-to-day operations of the journal.
 The editorial board consists of the Editor-in-Chief, managing editors, and senior, associate and assistant editors.

 ### Editor-in-Chief
-* Cristina V. Lopes, University of California, Irvine, USA
+* Cristina V. Lopes, University of California, Irvine, California

 ### Managing Editors
 * Tobias Pape, Hasso Plattner Institute, University of Postdam, Germany